PostHog/posthog.com/contents/founders/first-1000-users.md

 ## 📈 Reaching 1,000 users in three months

 Our Hacker News launch gave us a steady trickle of word-of-mouth growth.
-The next few months were about understanding why people liked PostHog, and what to build next.
-(We also made some of our first hires.)
+We made some of [our first hires](https://newsletter.posthog.com/p/what-we-learned-about-hiring-from), and the next few months were about understanding why people liked PostHog, and what to build next.

 To figure that out, we asked people: